wosnxn123/warden-worker/README.md

 4.  **Restore to Cloudflare D1:**

+    First, find your database name using wrangler:

     ```bash
+    wrangler d1 list
+    ```

+    This will show a table with your databases.
+Look for the `name` column (e.g., `warden-db` for production or `warden-dev` for dev).

+    Then restore the backup:

+    ```bash
+    # Replace DATABASE_NAME with your actual database name (e.g., warden-db)

     # First, you may want to clear the existing database (optional, use with caution!)
-    # wrangler d1 execute vault1 --remote --command "DELETE FROM ciphers; DELETE FROM folders; DELETE FROM users;"
+    # wrangler d1 execute DATABASE_NAME --remote --command "DELETE FROM ciphers; DELETE FROM folders; DELETE FROM users;"

     # Import the backup
-    wrangler d1 execute vault1 --remote --file=backup.sql
+    wrangler d1 execute DATABASE_NAME --remote --file=backup.sql
     ```

     > **Note:** The `--remote` flag is required to execute against your production D1 database.
 Without it, the command will run against the local development database.

-    **Alternative: Using Database ID directly**

-    If you don't have `vault1` binding configured in your local `wrangler.toml`, you can use the database ID (UUID) directly instead of the binding name:

-    ```bash
-    # Replace YOUR_DATABASE_ID with your actual D1 database UUID
-    # wrangler d1 execute YOUR_DATABASE_ID --remote --command "DELETE FROM ciphers; DELETE FROM folders; DELETE FROM users;"
-    wrangler d1 execute YOUR_DATABASE_ID --remote --file=backup.sql
-    ```

-    You can find your database ID in the Cloudflare dashboard under Storage & databases > D1 SQL database, or by running `wrangler d1 list`.

 ### Local Development with D1